 Top 10 Novelists of India

-India has a number of novelists who write in English.
-Though the first well known Indian English novelist was R K Narayan, there were many writers who experimented with English fiction and became moderately successful.
+India has produced a number of celebrated novelists who write in English.
+Though the first well-known Indian English novelist was R. K. Narayan, there were many writers who experimented with English fiction and found success.
 The celebrated contemporary authors are Arundhati Roy, Kiran Desai, and Aravind Adiga who won The Booker Prize.
-Chetan Bagat, and Jeet Thayyil are the new comers who became well known in a very short time.
-Top 10 Novelists of India is my favorite list of Indian novelists.
+Chetan Bagat and Jeet Thayyil are the newcomers who became well known in a very short time.
+Read on for my full list of great Indian novelists.

-Arundhati Roy came to limelight by the publication of her first novel, "The God of Small Things".
-The novel had generated a great wave in the world English fiction both in India and abroad.
+Arundhati Roy came to the limelight with the publication of her first novel, "The God of Small Things".
+The novel generated a great wave in the world of English fiction both in India and abroad.
 The narrative techniques and the powerful use of the language with a tinge of her native Malayalam have given an exuberant experience to her readers.
 The God of Small Things also won the Booker Prize for English Fiction.
-Arundhati Roy's non fiction works also shares her anti establishment views, as well as unorthodox thought about freedom and equal rights irrespective of sex, colour, and social status.
+Arundhati Roy's nonfiction works also shares her anti-establishment views, as well as unorthodox thought about freedom and equal rights irrespective of sex, colour, and social status.

-The White Tiger is the first novel of Arvind Adiga which made him popular in India and abroad.
-Aravind Adiga won Booker Prize for literature in 2008 for "The White Tiger" which surprised the readers by its narrative strategy and realistic presentation of the world of corruption prevalent in all realms of Indian life.
-Many of the situations in the novel have parallels with the contemporary Indian events.
-Adiga's other novels also worth reading and he is a celebrated author who have something to say to the world.
+The White Tiger is the first novel by Arvind Adiga which made him popular in India and abroad.
+Aravind Adiga won Booker Prize for literature in 2008 for "The White Tiger" which surprised the readers with its narrative strategy and realistic presentation of the world of corruption prevalent in all realms of Indian life.
+Many of the situations in the novel have parallels with contemporary Indian events.
+Adiga's other novels are also worth reading and he is a celebrated author who has something to say to the world.

-Ania Desai is a well known novelist who is popular among the readers for her in depth analysis of human mind and its working.
-Desai's novels express feminine sensibility to a great extent and she is at her best when she reveals the unfathomable depth of human mind.
-Desai depicts the plight of isolated human being who are sidelined and cut off from the main streams of life.
-Cry, the Peacock is considered as her masterpiece.
-Anita Desai has been short listed for Booker Prize many times.
+Ania Desai is a well-known novelist who is popular among readers for her in-depth analysis of the human mind and its workings.
+Desai's novels express feminine sensibility to a great extent and she is at her best when she reveals the unfathomable depth of the human mind.
+Desai depicts the plight of an isolated human being who is sidelined and cut off from the main streams of life.
+Cry, the Peacock is considered her masterpiece.
+Anita Desai has been short-listed for Booker Prize many times.

-Vikram Seth is one of the celebrated writers in English whose literary eminence has been established by his second book, A Suitable Boy which deals with harsh realities of post independent India in its all manifestations.
-His novels presents a very wide canvas than his contemporaries.
-Vikram Seth's works transcends the narrow national boundaries and stands for world citizenship as like the writer himself.
+Vikram Seth is one of the celebrated writers in English whose literary eminence has been established by his second book, A Suitable Boy, which deals with the harsh realities of post-independent India in all manifestations.
+His novels present a very wide canvas than his contemporaries.
+Vikram Seth's works transcend the narrow national boundaries and stand for world citizenship like the writer himself.

-Raja Rao is a great writer who could assimilate the cultures of the both the east and the west in his fictional narratives.
-The Gandhian ideals, the uniqueness of Indian culture, the western impact on Indian life, the essence of western civilization and the dark myths of human relationships are dealt in his works.
+Raja Rao is a great writer who could assimilate the cultures of both the east and the west in his fictional narratives.
+The Gandhian ideals, the uniqueness of Indian culture, the western impact on Indian life, the essence of western civilization, and the dark myths of human relationships are dealt with in his works.
 Raja Rao celebrates womanhood through his works and probes the inner reality of varied shades of their relationships with man.
-Raja Rao's rustic characters are life like sketches for which he won much appreciation.
-Kanthapura, his master piece, is a well-acclaimed novel which deals with the influence Gandhi and his ideology in an isolated village during the Indian freedom movement.
+Raja Rao's rustic characters are life-like sketches for which he won much appreciation.
+Kanthapura, his masterpiece, is a well-acclaimed novel that deals with the influence of Gandhi and his ideology in an isolated village during the Indian freedom movement.

-Babani Bhattacharya is a well known Indian English writer who has a permanent place in the history of Indo - Anglian literature.
-Battacharya's mastery lies in fusing myth and reality, as well as in blending history and present day tragedies of human beings.
+Babani Bhattacharya is a well-known Indian English writer who has a permanent place in the history of Indo - Anglian literature.
+Battacharya's mastery lies in fusing myth and reality, as well as in blending history and present-day tragedies of human beings.
 His novels have been translated into many languages.
-So Many Hungers, a novel dealing with the man made famine of Bengal, is considered as his masterpiece by critics.
+So Many Hungers, a novel dealing with the man-made famine of Bengal, is considered his masterpiece by critics.

-Chetan Bhagat is a famous author of a number of record breaking best sellers.
+Chetan Bhagat is a famous author of a number of record-breaking best sellers.
 It is said that all of his novels are best sellers which no other Indian writer can claim till now.
-The most interesting fact about his writings is that they portrays truth than fiction.
+The most interesting fact about his writings is that they portray truth rather than fiction.
 Revolution 2020 is the most acclaimed novel as it depicts the sad plight of Indian society which is struggling due to nepotism and corruption.